 Because the North Shore is so scenic, it’s a popular place for photography workshops.
 These can be a great way to improve your photography and discover new places to practice your photography skills!

 The following lists things to do and see along the route, along with a few of my favorite places to eat, drink, or shop.

 Minnesota’s largest northern city and an international port, this popular tourist destination was once a rather dreary industrial city.
-While it retains an active port with related industrial activity, the city also boasts amenities that draw hordes of tourists during the summer and fall.
+While it retains an active port and related activity, the city also boasts amenities that draw hordes of tourists during the summer and fall.

 Canal Park and the Lakewalk

 When Duluth was booming, the area that is now Canal Park was filled with warehouses and other industrial infrastructure.
 Once a wealthy city, by the 1970s many of Duluth’s most important industries had closed and the area around the harbor was pretty desolate – actually, the whole city was rather desolate, with a declining economy and what looked to be a bleak future.